inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 dance wi e cows till you come home.
 		-- Groucho Marx
 senility, n.:
-	The state of mind of derly persons wi whom one happens to dis.
+	The state of mind of derly pers wi whom one happens to dis.
 Some of e most interesting docnts from Sweden's middle ages are e old county laws (wl, we never had counties but it's e nearest equiva I can find for "landskap").
 These laws were written down sometime in e